-The Korean language has a lot of vocabulary and uses many loan words from English, one of them being ‘TV’.
-This makes it exceptionally easy to learn how to say ‘TV’ in Korean.
+This makes it exceptionally easy to learn how to say “TV” in Korean.
 However, the pronunciation can be a bit tricky!

-Not to worry, we’ll help you with that with explanation and audio.
-Also we have included plenty of example sentences so you can start using it right away.
+Not to worry, we’ll help you with that with an explanation and audio.
+Also, we have included plenty of example sentences so you can start using them right away.

 So then, let’s fire up the remote control and get right to it!

-In written form, you could also write ‘TV’ and most of the time Koreans will understand.
-Pay special attention to the pronunciation in Korean.
+In written form, you could also write “TV,” and most of the time, Koreans will understand.

-Now, you may also be interested in knowing how to use it in a sentence, namely speaking how to say ‘turn the TV on’ in Korean.
+Now, you may also be interested in knowing how to use it in a sentence.
+Here’s an example.

 텔레비전을 켜다 (tellebijeoneul kyeoda)